 On the day I chose "The Inferno" as my title,

-I later arrived at the library where I worked and
+I subsequently arrived at the library where I worked

-a new copy and the old copy it was replacing.
+a new copy and a worn out copy that needed replacing.

 This was the first of hundreds of Dante-related